Fredholm determinant representation of the Painlev\'e II $\tau$-function: Setup

 in a sector $k$ on the right half-plane in fig. \ref{fig:2}, $\pr$ satisfies the following jump condition

 Note that $Z_{5} = Z_{0}$ implies that $\pr^{5}(z,t) = \pr^{0}(z,t)$.
 Therefore, in terms of $H_{k}$, $G_{r}$ is

 We define the variable

-that maps the $\x$-plane to the left half-plane of fig.\ref{fig:2} and a similar computation follows for the left parametrix due to the symmetry relation \eqref{left_parametrix}.
+with a branch cut on $[+1,\infty)$, that maps the $\x$-plane to the left half-plane of fig.\ref{fig:2} and a similar computation follows for the left parametrix due to the symmetry relation \eqref{left_parametrix}.
 We denote the jump condition in each sector on the respective half-planes in fig. \ref{fig:2} by

+\begin{remark} It is easy to check that the map in fig. \ref{fig:6} holds not just locally but asymptotically in the right half plane, and similarly, the transformation $\x(z,t)$ is valid in the left half plane.
+Therefore the functions $\psi_{r}(z,t)$ and $\psi_{l}(z,t)$ can indeed be defined on the right and left half planes respectively. \end{remark}

 \begin{remark} The transformation \eqref{variablechange} is not valid at the point $t=0$.
-This implies that $\tau_{_{PII}}$ in \eqref{tau_pii} is valid for $t\in \bb{C}\backslash 0$. \end{remark}
+This implies that $\tau_{_{PII}}$ in \eqref{tau_pii} is valid for $t\in \bb{C}\backslash \lbrace 0 \rbrace$. \end{remark}